 Fiction

-1. Anthony Pelham, Massachusetts Institute of Technology 1979 for “My Summer Working in the Triangle Building” — Award to charity
+- Anthony Pelham, Massachusetts Institute of Technology 1979 for “The Update” — Award to charity

-3. David Jilk, Massachusetts Institute of Technology 1985 for “A Few Miles of Trail” — Award to charity
+- Anthony Pelham, Massachusetts Institute of Technology 1979 for “I’m Smiling on the Inside” — Award to charity

 Non-Fiction

-2. Anthony Pelham, Massachusetts Institute of Technology 1979 for “The Hill” — Award to charity
+- Anthony Pelham, Massachusetts Institute of Technology 1979 for “The Beginning of the Ending” — Award to charity

 Poetry

-1. David Jilk, Massachusetts Institute of Technology 1985 for “Soldierstone” — Award to charity
+- David Jilk, Massachusetts Institute of Technology 1985 for “Transubstantiate” — Award to charity

 Photography

-2. Jim Sabo, Bowdoin College 1992 for “Transmission Received” — Award to charity
+- Jim Sabo, Bowdoin College 1992 for “NSFW” — Award to charity

 Literary works may contain graphic, violent, explicit, and other material that some may find offensive.
 SELEF does not endorse any acts depicted in these works.
 The opinions and views depicted in the works posted on this website are solely those of the designated author or creator and do not reflect the opinions or view of SELEF.